- Heat Index

 - Air Quality

-A low pressure system will move northeastward across the eastern Gulf Coast on Friday, while a cold frontal boundary will extend across the northwestern corner of the country.
+A low pressure system will move across the central Plains on Thursday, while a cold front will extend from the middle Mississippi Valley to the Mid-Atlantic.